 Photos by Bryan Derballa – The Wall Street Journal

 It is a well-known thing that long and fixed nails are both attractive and feminine, but the nails they are making at the Nailympics are a bit, well, overstated.
 The Olympic games of nails was first held in USA about ten years ago when some nail brands decided to make a non-profit competition for fun.
 This year top rated manicurists participated in London on events as “fantasy nail art” and “gel sculpture”.
 For those who think that this is easy, you are very wrong, because the participants needed several years of training before they were ready to compete.

 Up to 24 countries with 354 competitors attended the Nailympics showing what their country can offer.
 They make artificial acrylic nail and glue them on natural nails of the models, and the ideas are many, everything from forest to angels.
 If you would like to check out more artificial stuff, you can take a look at these fake cakes in “Cakeland”, Oklahoma.

-The New York inspired artist Nick Georgiou from Queens has managed to use something as simple as newspapers to create art, more precisely sculptures.
+artist Nick Georgiou from Queens has managed to use something as simple as newspapers to create art, more precisely sculptures.
 He finds pleasure in giving words life and transforming them into something different.
 The sculptures are some strange creatures but they can remind of animals like dogs.
 Some of them even reminds of little aliens.